rpavlyuk/mjpg-streamer-docker/README.md

-# mjpg-streamer-docker
+# Docker container for MJPEG Streamer
-Docker container for mjpg-streamer project
+This repository contains all you need to build and run MJPEG Streamer (https://github.com/jacksonliam/mjpg-streamer.git) in a Docker container.